jenkinsci/mabl-integration-plugin/README.md

   'RUN_DISPLAY_URL' => 'http://127.0.0.1:9090/job/mabl%20integration/47/display/redirect'
 ```

+### Upgrading from previous versions

+#### Upgrading from pre-0.0.20 versions

+Note that
+* Jenkins versions 1.x are no longer supported
+* Minimum required Java version is Java 8
+* Jobs with mabl steps will have to be _manually_ updated
+  1. Create a Secret text kind credential to store the mabl API key
+  1. Make sure that you set the ID of the credentials
+  1. Update the mabl step in each affected job

 ### Change Log

+#### v0.0.21 (2 June 2020)
+-   Raised minimum version to 2.121.3
+-   Switched to use Secret text credential kind for storing REST API key

 #### v0.0.20 (29 May 2020)
 -   Moved API key to credentials plugin.
 Existing users must update their configuration manually.